Multituberculata: Classification

-Multituberculate is generally placed in the Allotheria alongside Euharamiyida, a clade of mammals known from the Middle Jurassic to Early Cretaceous of the Asia and possibly Europe that several morphological similarities to multituberculates.
+Multituberculate is generally placed within Allotheria alongside Euharamiyida, a clade of mammals known from the Middle Jurassic to Early Cretaceous of Asia and possibly Europe that possess several morphological similarities with multituberculates.

 Gondwanatheria is a monophyletic group of allotherians that was diverse in the Late Cretaceous of South America, India, Madagascar and possibly Africa and occurs onwards into the Paleogene of South America and Antarctica.
 Their placement within Allotheria is highly controversial, with some phylogenies recovering the group as deeply nested within multituberculates, while others recover them as a distinct branch of allotherians separate from multituberculates.

 In their 2001 study, Kielan-Jaworowska and Hurum found that most multituberculates could be referred to two suborders: "Plagiaulacida" and Cimolodonta.
 The exception is the genus Arginbaatar, which shares characteristics with both groups.

 "Plagiaulacida" is paraphyletic, representing the more primitive evolutionary grade.
 Its members are the more basal Multituberculata.
 Chronologically, they ranged from perhaps the Middle Jurassic until the mid-Cretaceous.
 This group is further subdivided into three informal groupings: the allodontid line, the paulchoffatiid line, and the plagiaulacid line.

 Cimolodonta is, apparently, a natural (monophyletic) suborder.
 This includes the more derived Multituberculata, which have been identified from the lower Cretaceous to the Eocene.
 The superfamilies Djadochtatherioidea, Taeniolabidoidea, Ptilodontoidea are recognized, as is the Paracimexomys group.
 Additionally, there are the families Cimolomyidae, Boffiidae, Eucosmodontidae, Kogaionidae, Microcosmodontidae and the two genera Uzbekbaatar and Viridomys.
 More precise placement of these types awaits further discoveries and analysis.